creallo logo

 How thick does a part need to be for successful 3D printing?

+Wall thickness is one of the most frequently asked questions in 3D printing services.
 A model may look perfectly fine in CAD, but during actual 3D printing, insufficient thickness often leads to deformation, warping, or breakage.

 This guide summarizes minimum wall thickness standards by process and material, along with key design considerations.